djohnso36/djohnso36.github.io/_posts/2018-11-16-github-pages-tutorial.md

 * someone else creates a sample page
 * you fork their repo
 * you make changes
-* Now, you have a Github page
+* now, you have a Github page